ConditionHQConditionHQ

 The Legal Basis for Exit Condition Reports in the ACT

 At entry, Section 29 places the obligation on the lessor: two signed copies of the prescribed condition report must be provided to the tenant no later than the day after the tenant takes possession of the premises.
-The tenant then has 14 days to review the report, note any disagreements, and return one signed copy.
+The tenant then has 14 days (two weeks) to review the report, note any disagreements, and return one signed copy.

 The Prescribed Condition Report Form